vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 The _VICS Server_ is layered - Remote Procedure Call (RPC) Emulation is built over well designed  Services.
 These Services normalize and refine the cryptically-named and redundantly-implemented RPCs and rely on normalized copies of data from supported VISTAs.

-In addition to establishing basic routing and server infrastructure, Build 1.1 focused on the Meta or non patient data of VISTA and the RPCs that access that data ("Meta Data RPCs").
-Specifically, it built out a generic _Parameter Service_ to hold system configurations, a basic _Time Service_, a _User Service_ for provider information, an _Identifier Service_ for working between local VISTA identifiers and national equivalents and meta-data support for the four clinical services required in VAM - Allergy, Problem, Vital and Outpatient Pharmacy.
+In addition to establishing basic routing and server infrastructure, Build 1 and 1.1 focused on the Meta or non patient data of VISTA and the RPCs that access that data ("Meta Data RPCs").
+Specifically, it built out a generic _Parameter Service_ to hold system configurations, a basic _Time Service_, a _User Service_ for provider information, an _Identifier Service_ for working between local VISTA identifiers and national equivalents, a _Lexicon Service_ for medical concept management and meta-data support for the four clinical services required in VAM - Allergy, Problem, Vital and Outpatient Pharmacy.
 Over half of the one hundred and forty Meta Data RPCs called for in VAM were then emulated over these services.

 __Note:__ by design the Router communicates with one VICS Server and one VISTA.
 In Build 1.1, it only handles one CPRS.
 Build 2 will add support for many concurrent CPRSs.